 A load calculation will also take into account your area’s climate, your room’s ceiling height, the insulation quality of your home or office, the age of the building, the number of windows, doors, occupants, and the various heat sources that may help determine your heating and cooling needs.

-So, while a run-of-the-mill mini-split sizing calculator will give you a good starting point, a load calculation–whether you do it yourself, consult a professional, or use an online load calculator–can provide a precise determination.
+So, while a run-of-the-mill mini-split sizing chart will give you a good starting point, a load calculation–whether you do it yourself, consult a professional, or use an online load calculator–can provide a precise determination.

 Can I Do a Load Calculation Myself?